After months of distancing, isolating and quarantining from friends and family, can it be safe for older adults to think about going out now?

 Most of all, take enough time to ensure you are doing what is most suitable for your loved one’s all-around health and wellbeing, rather than making a quick decision that you might later regret.
 If you’re still uncertain in regards to what to do, it may be best to try to avoid venturing out with the your loved one for the present time and revisit the matter at a later date.
 And keep in mind that you always have the choice to change your thinking if for any reason you are uncomfortable with the first decision.

-Whether both you and your family member are comfortable with the decision to go out and about, or decide to continue staying at home, you can depend on Seniorcorp to assist with accompanied transportation, companionship, running errands including shopping for groceries, and an assortment of other types of assistance, always in compliance with recommended safety protocols.
+Whether both you and your family member are comfortable with the decision to go out and about, or decide to continue staying at home, you can depend on Seniorcorp to assist with accompanied transportation, companionship, running errands including shopping for groceries, and an assortment of other types of assistance, always in compliance with recommended safety protocols to keep seniors safe.
 Give us a call at (757) 640-0557 any time to find out more, or to schedule a complimentary in-home consultation for our senior care services in Portsmouth or the surrounding areas.